pfheatwole/thesis/source/derivations.rst

 Following the same logic as `Model 6a`_, but targeting :math:`^b
-\vec{v}_{B/e}` and using the momentum about the body center of mass :math:`B` produces a diagonal system matrix.
+\vec{v}_{B/e}` and using the momentum about the body center of mass :math:`B` produces a simpler model with a diagonal system matrix, but at the cost of requiring the body center of mass to be determined before computing the apparent inertia matrix.

 .. math::
    :label: model6b_p